evo-design/evo/README.md

 ## Usage

-You can download Devo and use it locally through the Python API.
+You can download Evo and use it locally through the Python API.
 For example:
 ```python
 from evo import Evo
 import torch